kevinbburns/Fedora_SOC_Audit_Checker/README.md

 2. **Secure Boot Check:** Ensures that Secure Boot is enabled to prevent unauthorized bootloaders or operating systems from running.

-3. **Antivirus Status Check (ClamAV):** Checks whether the ClamAV service is running and shows its status.
+3. **Antivirus Status Check (ClamAV):** This check shows whether the ClamAV service is running and shows its status.
 It also checks the last virus database update.

 4. **Firewall Status:** Verifies that the system's firewall (firewalld) is active and lists current rules.